InterjectionExpressions

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For uy, put the main stress on the uppercase syllable in UY.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-uy” in a Sentence — 1 Examples
+uy” in a Sentence — 1 Example

 Uy, naa diay ka diri!